rayruchira/rayruchira/README.md

 #### About Me

-I'm a third year undergraduate studying Computer Science.
-I am an ML research enthusiast.
+I'm a fourth year undergrad studying Computer Science.
 My pronouns are: She/Her 🌈
 <p></p>

 - Currently, I have been working on supervised Mathematical Expression recognition and classification.